lrossin/dwiki/items/Acorn_of_Woodland_Ally.md

 History:

-Silvery acorns dropped when the reaches maturity.
+Silvery acorns dropped when the [Bough of the Wandering Oak](/items/Bough_of_the_Wandering_Oak) reaches maturity.
 Four were dropped the first time the Oak reached full size.

 Item Description: